alecpippas/AI-Systems-Portfolio/ai_pipelines/object_detection_and_tracking/README.md

-Outline for Assignment 3: Object Detection with Kalman Filters
+Outline for Object Detection with Kalman Filters Project